willydlw/fall2020avd/mpu6050/gyroscope.md

 ## What is a Gyroscope?

 <p>Gyroscopes, or gyros, are devices that measure or maintain rotational motion.
 MEMS (microelectromechanical system) gyros are small, inexpensive sensors that measure angular velocity.
 The units of angular velocity are measured in degrees per second (°/s) or revolutions per second (RPS).
 Angular velocity is simply a measurement of speed of rotation.</p>
-<p>A gyroscope sensor can be used to determine orientation and are found in most autonomous navigation systems.
+<p>A gyroscope sensor can be used to determine orientation.
+They are found in most autonomous navigation systems.
 For example, if you want to balance a robot, a gyroscope can be used to measure rotation from the balanced position and send corrections to a motor.</p>

 ## How a gyroscope works